Every time you visit a website, you are asked permission to record cookies, right?

-In context of a website, it refers to your efforts to customize the entire interface according to your brand identity.
-This will then only include your custom branding logo and brand colors rather than any third party’s.
-This is especially applicable in case of add-ins on the website.
+In the context of a website, it refers to your efforts to customize the entire interface according to your brand identity.
+This will then only include your custom branding logo and brand colours rather than any third party’s.
+This is especially applicable in the case of add-ins on the website.

 Why Does it Even Matter?

-But why is it so important to have the same colors and the logo everywhere?
+But why is it so important to have the same colours and the logo everywhere?
 Why can’t you just keep things simple and use any free tools whenever you find them?